 We trust you and rely on you.
 This is why highest ethical standads of professional behaviour are expected.
 In case of doubts and dilemmas, just ask.
 Ask your project manager or Human Resources.
 You are part of the team so your reputation is the team’s reputation.
 The opposite is equally true.
 You are entitled to demand highest ethical standards from us.

 You are a project assistant, not a personal assistant.
 It is therefore ok to say No to any personal requests such as “make me coffee”, “call me a taxi to take me somewhere personal”, “order flowers for my wife/partner/girlfriend/boyfriend//mother/lover” and other alike.
 “Please, can you order a taxi, for us to get on time to the meeting” is a project matter.

 We may get into tough love if there is any danger or risk for the project.
 Try not to take it personally.
 It is usually short and a one time occurance, as any events in projects.
-If it gets into a tendency or shows signs of becoming permanent, tell us.
-If we do not listen, talk to Human Resources.
+If it gets into a tendency or shows signs of becoming recurring, tell us.

 We thank you for investing time and effort into your professional growth.
 Ask us or Human Resources about training opportunities.
 Ask for coaching or mentoring, if you feel that you need one.
 We may not be the best coaches or mentors, but we may know someone who fits the role.